 Did he tell you to keep this a secret and not tell anybody else?"

-As you can see, an interviewer (predisposed to believe that sexual abuse occurred) can easily work up a story for the child and simply prod the child to agree along the way.20
+As you can see, an interviewer who is predisposed to believe that sexual abuse occurred can intentionally or inadvertently prod the child to agree along the way.59

-They will be looking for DNA — in particular the suspect's:
+The police will be looking for DNA — in particular, the suspect's

 - skin, or

 Anal or vaginal penetration, even slight and perpetrated with a finger, will usually cause some injury to these areas of the child's body.
 This can include microscopic tears and lesions.